Aramisraiola/Mrk421_JetSet_fit/README.md

 The Astrophysical Journal (2016)<i>

-The analysis was made with JetSet framework in order to complete the report that will be soon published in the repository.
+The analysis was made with JetSet framework in order to complete a report that will be soon published in the repository.